Updated on 13th May 2026 | 12:46 PM | #CATSyllabus2026

-The CAT syllabus 2025 is divided into three main sections: Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR), and Quantitative Aptitude (QA).
+The CAT Syllabus 2026 spans three core sections: Verbal Ability & Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DILR), and Quantitative Aptitude (QA).
+Cracking it requires a precise understanding of what is tested, how much it weighs, and how to allocate your preparation time intelligently.

 |